vmware-samples/euc-samples/macOS-Samples/BootstrapPackage/README.md

 In both cases, the package will not be published to an existing enrolled device unless specifically initiated via On Demand install via the Console.

+**For a more detailed guide (with pictures) on the Console setup, Erik Gomez has created a [fantastic blog post here](http://blog.eriknicolasgomez.com/2017/07/27/Custom-DEP-Part-7-Getting-started-with-AirWatch-9.1.3/)**

 ## Troubleshooting
 [Please be sure to read the Caveats!](https://github.com/vmwaresamples/AirWatch-samples/tree/master/macOS-Samples/BootstrapPackage#caveats)